-Activating the Part TGV Tree Grid View created in Section 2 Creating Tree Grid Views should result in a relationship tab that looks similar to the following.
+Activating the Part TGV Tree Grid View created in Section 2 Creating Tree Grid Views should result in a relationship tab that looks similar to the one shown in figure 25.
 Clicking on the links should open associated item windows.

-7. Click the More icon and select Remove Tree Grid View Usage to remove a Tree Grid View.
+8. Click the More button and then click Remove Tree Grid View Usage to remove a TGV.

-8. Select the ItemTypes that should be removed from the TGV.
+9. Select the ItemTypes that should be removed from the TGV.